Secure & Confidential

 Once you determine that you wish to proceed forward with a personal injury action in Kentucky

-A lawsuit begins when a complaint is filed with the court and served on the defendant.
-The complaint alleges your assertion as the plaintiff that the defendant’s negligent behavior resulted in damage to your body or mental state.
-As the process proceeds forward, you may have to go through depositions, independent medical evaluations and document production.
-This discovery process is lengthy and ends in either settlement or a court appearance.
+A lawsuit starts when a complaint is filed with the court and served on the defendant.
+As the plaintiff, the complaint outlines your claim that the defendant’s negligence caused harm to your physical or mental well-being.
+As the case progresses, you may be required to participate in depositions, undergo independent medical evaluations, and provide relevant documents.
+This discovery phase can be time-consuming and typically concludes with either a settlement or a court trial.

 Kentucky Personal Injury Settlement

 With most personal injury cases, insurance companies and injured parties prefer settlement negotiations rather than going to court for a trial.
-You may wonder how much you should seek in your settlement and factors that impact the final amount.
+You may wonder how much you should seek in your settlement and the factors that impact the final amount.

 In Fayette County, there was $119,078,250 in medical costs for hospitalizations related to falls alone.
-Safe Kentucky.org, has tabulated a variety of medical costs across Fayette County, and the rest of Kentucky.
+Safe Kentucky.org has tabulated a variety of medical costs across Fayette County, and the rest of Kentucky.
 Falls were the most costly injury, but also notably motor vehicle accidents cost Lexington and Fayette residents $49,385,265 and those are only medical costs.
 After you factor in property damages, or pain and suffering damages, your personal injury claim could become significant.

 If the other party has insurance, the insurance company likely wants to settle out of court to avoid leaving the final settlement decision to a jury.
 Settlements benefit injured parties as much as they do insurance companies.
 This is because accepting a settlement means you receive compensation sooner rather than later.
 Also, by going to court in KY, that means you risk not receiving any compensation at all.